thanhle1547/flutter_form_registry/README.md

 * Use the mixin `FormFieldRegistrantMixin` in the class that extends `FormField`.
 * Override `registryId` and `lookupPriority`.
-* This `registryId` is used to identify between other `FormField`s.
-It is nullable, so you only need to pass the value only when you need to validate.
-* When the visibility of a `FormField` changes (e.g. from being invisible to visible using the `Visibility` widget), or when it is reinserted into the widget tree (activate) after having been removed (deactivate), it will be registered as the last one in the set.
-Consequently, when looking for the first invalid field, this `FormField` will not be retrieved, but another one will be.
-If you consider this as an issue, all you need to do is to set the `lookupPriority` to arrange this `FormField`.

 ```dart
 class CustomTextFormField extends FormField<String>